 D3.js, billboard.js, Express.js, webpack, Node, CircleCI, Netlify

 Custom project when running the command-line script and the system generates a project folder complete with the bare-yet-prefilled necessities: a .js entry point, an .html file to see their work locally, and a custom stylesheet for any alterations on top of the common styles that all projects pull from.
 From there, users can install whatever project-specific dependency they require to complete the graphic.
-I recently built a tracker that combines maps and charts in one project using this method.
+I recently built a tracker (best viewed on desktop) that combines maps and charts in one project using this method.

 Graphic designers can leverage a built-in

 Adobe Illustrator-to-HTML utility script to turn specially-crafted static